abhra04/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
 Here you can create beautiful images by combining two different images.
-You can change the interactively change the various parameters involved in the process
+You can interactively change the various parameters involved in the process of generating the image and see how the final output changes.